weihanghong/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [x] List anything else that you can get done to improve the app!
+- [x] Disabled the player from clicking the boxes while the pattern is still playing (the player can't cheat by clicking the box immediately after the box lights up)

 ## Video Walkthrough (GIF)